 Robin Gale-Baker, from Sustainable Macleod, discusses growing persimmon trees.
 She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, other fruit trees and herbs.
-Also articles on growing techniques, mulch and shade cloth.
+Also articles on growing techniques, mulch, shade cloth and the emergency kitchen garden.

 A persimmon tree is a winter wonder and well worth planting.
 At this time of year, its glossy green leaves will have turned orange and be falling, leaving beautiful orange baubles hanging on smooth, deep brown branches.
 It is often referred to as a winter Christmas tree.